 - Pet Leash or Grooming Table: Most Labradoodles refuse to hold still.
 This means you’ll have to get a grooming table or pet leash to keep them standing and holding still.

 Once you’re done with the body, work your way down to the legs, belly, and chest.
-These areas generally aren’t too difficult, but shaving a Labradoodle will be quite a time consuming (I would budget at least 2-3 hours if this is your first time).
+These areas generally aren’t too difficult, but shaving a Labradoodle will be quite time-consuming (I would budget at least 2-3 hours if this is your first time).

 When you shave your Labradoodle’s face, you can generally leave the hair a little longer.
 Most Labradoodles do not like their face and ears groomed so you’re likely either going to give them lots of treats or try to use scissors.
 Labradoodles tend to like shears or scissors more since hair clippers emit a vibrating noise close to their ears.
 However, the more you use your hair clippers the more that your Labradoodle will get used to it, and shaving will become a lot easier.